ethersphere/bee-docs/docs/installation/install.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Swarm thrives on decentralisation, is designed so that it works best when many individuals contribute to the health and distributed nature of the network by running Bee nodes.
+Swarm thrives on decentralisation. is designed so that it works best when many individuals contribute to the health and distributed nature of the network by running Bee nodes.